ankush-10010/BrainTumorModels/README.md

 ## 📋 Project Overview

-This project implements deep learning models for the detection and classification of brain tumors using MRI scan images.
-The model is trained on the Brain Tumor MRI Dataset from Kaggle, enabling accurate identification of different types of brain tumors to assist medical professionals in diagnosis.
+This project implements and compares several deep learning models for the detection and classification of brain tumors using MRI scan images.
+The models are trained on the Brain Tumor MRI Dataset from Kaggle, enabling accurate identification of different types of brain tumors to assist medical professionals in diagnosis.
+This repository contains the code for the models, training scripts, and helper functions.

 ## 🗃️ Dataset

 The project uses the Brain Tumor MRI Dataset from Kaggle, which includes:
 - A comprehensive collection of brain MRI scans
-- Multiple tumor categories for classification
+- Four tumor categories for classification: Glioma, Meningioma, Pituitary, and No Tumor.
-- High-quality medical imaging data
-- Verified and labeled images

 Dataset Source: [Brain Tumor MRI Dataset on Kaggle](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset)

 ### Dataset Statistics
+- **Training Set:** 5712 images
+- **Testing Set:** 1311 images
-- Total Images: ~3,000 MRI scans
+- **Total Images:** 7023 MRI scans
-- Categories:
+- **Classes:**
   - Glioma
   - Meningioma
   - Pituitary